nicktacular/phlask/README.md

 The `tasks` config points to an instance of the queue.
 It can be any queue that implements the `phlask\TaskQueueInterface`.
 In this example we've chosen MongoDB on the localhost.
 The `wait` config indicates how many milliseconds we should wait for when there are no tasks on the queue.
 It is recommended to set `max_processes` to prevent too many processes from running in parallel if your task queue fills up with many jobs.
 The `daemon` flag will let the `Runner` run in daemon mode.

+## Contributing

+If you'd like to contribute to this project, please issue a pull request.
+I'd love to see more queue implementations or `TaskSpecInterface` implementations added.